-The Board shall be responsible for framing, implementing and monitoring the risk management plan for the company as detailed below.
+The Risk Management Committee, in consultation with the Board, shall be responsible for framing, implementing and monitoring the risk management plan for the Company

-The Board shall define the roles and responsibilities of the designated Risk Coordinator and may delegate monitoring and reviewing of the risk management plan to the Risk Coordinator and such other functions as it may deem fit.
-The Company's Secretary, CFO or COO will be (either jointly or severally) will be delegated the responsibility of Risk Coordinator.
+The Risk Management Committee/ the Board shall define the roles and responsibilities of the designated Risk Coordinator and may delegate monitoring and reviewing of the risk management plan to the Risk Coordinator and such other functions as it may deem fit.
+The Company's CFO will be delegated the responsibility of Risk Coordinator.

-The designated Risk Coordinator will be responsible for collating information from the Company's various Head of the Departments (HODs / Managers) for the new risks / events or changes in risk exposure on ongoing basis.
-The HODs /Managers are primarily responsible for identification, assessment, management of the risks as may be applicable to their respective areas of functioning and report to the Risk Coordinator / Board.
+The designated Risk Coordinator will be responsible for collating information from the Company's various Head of the Departments (Business Heads/HODs / Managers) for the new risks / events or changes in risk exposure on ongoing basis.
+The Business Heads/HODs /Managers are primarily responsible for identification, assessment, management of the risks as may be applicable to their respective areas of functioning and report to the Risk Coordinator / Risk Management Committee/Board.

-The Audit Committee shall review the implementation of the Risk management Programs periodically and issue necessary direction from time to time to ensure orderly and efficient execution of the Risk management programs in accordance with this Policy.
+The Risk Management Committee and the Audit Committee shall review the implementation of the risk management programs periodically and issue necessary directions from time to time to ensure orderly and efficient execution of the risk management programs in accordance with this Policy.